Heather Brake, MS, DVM, DACVPMAssistant Professor, Global Health Studies, College of Veterinary Medicine

 Assistant Professor, Office of Medical Education Research and Development

 Dr. Wentworth is an assistant professor in the Office of Medical Education Research and Development (OMERAD).
-Her research focuses on the development of research products that can impact public policy change and examining factors that impact health equity among families.
-Emphasis on feminist community-engaged research praxis and understanding food access through a systems-based approach run through Dr. Wentworth’s international and US based research.
-These projects have broader applications in the fields of gender, health, and public policy as governments and health care practitioners work to improve health outcomes for communities.
-She has contributed to research that mapped the Flint food system to identify leverage points to improve food security and partnered with community members to identify actionable pathways toward food system change.
-Additionally, Wentworth collaborates with the Intertribal Council of Michigan and researchers at MSU studying Indigenous foodways and developing early childhood curriculum that promote Native language and food traditions.
+Her research focuses on development of research products that impact public policy change examining factors that impact health equity among families, and emphasis on feminist community-engaged research praxis and understanding food access through a systems-based approach run through Her international and US based research.
+These projects have broader applications in gender, health, and public policy as governments and healthcare practitioners work to improve health outcomes for communities.
+She has contributed to research that mapped the Flint food system, identifying leverage points to improve food security and partnered with community members to identify actionable pathways toward food system change.
+She collaborates with the Intertribal Council of Michigan and researchers at MSU studying Indigenous foodways and developing early childhood curriculum that promote Native language and food traditions.
 Dr. Wentworth teaches OST 829 Global Health Community Assessment.

 Lauri Winter M.S.N., M.P.P.M.